Do you know who you are writing to? I mean, do you really KNOW?

 How to Define Your Target Audience

-Okay, my dears, now that you know exactly why you want to get really specific on your target audience, let’s talk about the how.
+Okay, now that you know exactly why you want to get really specific on your target audience, let’s talk about the how.
 The how is creating a real, relatable persona to represent your audience.

 Here are some helpful tips to narrowing and defining your target audience and creating a specific audience persona: